mutoco/svestra/frontend/README.md

 - Example about page:`/about` (fetching from corresponding Strapi single type)
 - Example articles page:`/articles` (fetching from corresponding Strapi collection type)
 - Example of single article page:`/articles/:Slug` (fetching from corresponding Strapi article slug)
-- Login-screen if user is not authenticated (and therefore not allowed to read API)
+- Login-check (/src/_helpers) if user is not authenticated (and therefore not allowed to read API)
+- Strapi-fetching helpers (/src/_helpers)

 - 🚧 TODO: Deployment setup and documentation
-- 🚧 TODO: Typescript
+- 🚧 TODO: Typescript support
 - 🚧 TODO: SVG helpers
 - 🚧 TODO: `srcset` helpers
 - 🚧 TODO: Add example for i18n (fetching from Strapi)